 Complications are rare in benign macrocephaly.
 But they can occur.
 People with brain overgrowth may experience brainstem compression.
 This requires surgery to decompress the brain stem.

 People with macrocephaly often have hydrocephalus.
 This is a condition where an abnormally high amount of cerebrospinal fluid collects in the brain.

 - neurologic comorbidity, or the coexistence of two conditions (this can lead to other complications and health problems)

 What is the outlook for macrocephaly?

-Infants with benign familial macrocephaly usually grow up to live normal lives with no major complications.
-In other cases, the outlook for macrocephaly depends on what caused the condition and its severity.
+Infants with benign familial macrocephaly usually grow up with no major complications.
+In other cases, the outlook for macrocephaly depends on the underlying condition and its severity.